QuickBlox/quickblox-android-sdk/snippets/README.md

 ## Snippets

-Deep into code snippets to investigate main principles of QuickBlox.
+Dive into code snippets to investigate main principles of QuickBlox.

 ### How to run Snippets project